Writer keeping a notebook for story ideas

 Begin With Your Main Story Idea

 Before you start outlining your chapters or scenes, begin with the heart of your story.
-Ask yourself some basic questions, Who is the main character?
-Your story is about someone and they have a want.
+Ask yourself some basic questions.
+Who is the main character?
+Every story is about someone who wants something.
 What do they want?
 What are they battling against?

-Example: A young detective who’s struggling to solve a mystery that everyone else has given up.
+Example: A young detective struggling to solve a mystery that everyone else has given up on.

-The next question to ask, What is the main conflict?
+The next question is: What is the main conflict?

-Stories advance because something gets in the character’s way of their want.
+Stories move forward because something stands in the way of what the character wants.

 Examples of conflict,

-Next, How is the character changed by the story?
-The best stories have growth in them, perhaps your character becomes more brave or finds out something that’s true about them.
+Next, ask yourself: How does the character change by the end of the story?
+The best stories show character growth.
+Perhaps your character becomes braver or discovers an important truth about themselves.
 Maybe they lose something that is important.
 These answers are the basis for your outline.
-If you can answer these well, then it is much easier to outline.
+If you can answer these questions, outlining becomes much easier.
 To know how to create an interesting character, learn from here How to Create Interesting Characters Readers Will Never Forget.

 Use Simple 3 Act Story Structure

-Most of the stories have a natural rhythm called the three-act structure.
+Most stories follow a natural rhythm called the three-act structure.
 It’s simple and powerful and perfect for beginners and most top authors follow this.

 Act 1: The Beginning (Setup)